Geometric Neural Network based on Phase Space for BCI-EEG decoding: Material and Methods

 When using a reduced number of electrodes, the captured signals will contain only part of the real dynamics of the brain.
 It is possible to recover part of this information using time delay embeddings based on the Takens's theorem~\cite{takens1981detecting}.
 This methodology allows the reconstruction of the dynamical system in an alternative space, different from the sensors one, but containing the same dynamical information as the brain.

-Our method applies Takens' theorem over the minimally pre-processed epoch-cropped time series, which allows for the understanding of a system's multi-variable dynamics through a single observable in a $\Psi$-dimensional space by employing a phase embedding transformation as the initial function in our neural network~\cite{takens1981detecting, takens1993, noakes1991takens}.
+Our method applies Takens' theorem over the minimally pre-processed epoch-cropped time series, which allows for the understanding of a system's multi-variable dynamics through an embedding in a $\psi$-dimensional space by employing a phase embedding transformation as the initial function in our neural network~\cite{takens1981detecting, takens1993, noakes1991takens}.
 This is made by constructing a phase space using a delay vector constructed from the original signal, thereby enabling the reconstruction of the system dynamics from these observations.
-Consider an embedding delay $\tau$ and a delay function $d_p(\mathbf{x}) = x(t-p\tau, t+T-p\tau)$, the delay vector is defined as:
+Following the approach proposed by \citet{carrara2024classification}, it is possible to define a delay function $d_p(\mathbf{\x}) = \x[t+p\tau, t+T-(\psi-p)\tau]$ for $p \in [0, \psi]$.
+This function allows the concatenation of measures on a sliding window over the observable in a delay vector defined as:

-where $\Psi$ represents the embedding dimension, which dictates the order of magnitude of the phase space, and $\tau$ is the embedding delay, determining the temporal resolution of our analysis~\cite{packard1980geometry,embedding_definition:2023}.
-As a result, $D_{\Psi-1}(\mathbf{X})$ embodies an embedding of the original phase space into a higher-dimensional space, enabling a detailed examination of the system's dynamics.
+where $\psi$ represents the embedding dimension, which dictates the order of magnitude of the phase space, and $\tau$ is the embedding delay~\cite{packard1980geometry,embedding_definition:2023}.
+As a result, $f_{\mathrm{delay}}(\x)$ embodies an embedding of the original phase space into a higher-dimensional space, enabling a detailed examination of the system's dynamics.
+This formulation considers the EEG signal as produced by a nonlinear dynamical system.
+Concerning the dimension, if the original epoch have dimension $\mathbf{X}_i \in \mathbb{R}^{C \times T}$ the matrix $f_{\mathrm{delay}}(\x) \in \mathbb{R}^{C \psi \times (T-\psi \tau)}$.
+This function is applied on each window signal $\x_{i} \in \X$.
+An illustration of the process, with $\tau = 5$ and $\psi=2$ is present in ~\autoref{fig:augmentation}.

-Consider EEG window signals captured during a cognitive task as $\x_{i}$, and consider this signal produced by a nonlinear dynamical system.
-To create the higher dimensional space, we use the methodology $f_{\mathrm{delay}}(\x)$ proposed by \citet{carrara2023classification}, consisting of sliding measures over the observable with a subsequent concatenation.
-We define the lag function $s_p(\mathbf{x}) = x(t+p\tau, t+T-(\Psi-p)\tau)$, and given the parameters $\psi$ and $\tau$, $f_{\mathrm{delay}}(\x)$ is defined as: